Zeldean/Vhalus-Codex/_includes/world_overview.md

 ---
-layout: main  # or whatever layout you are using
+layout: main
-title: Vhalus Codex  # Adjust this title per page
+title: Vhalus Codex
 ---
 ## The World of Vhalus